operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 see [Kubernetes API change practices][k8s-api-change].
 Also, you might want to give a look at [Kubernetes API conventions][k8s-api-convention]._).

-Also, you might need to find some alternative options to achieve the same goal in another way such as; are you documenting the API(CRD)?
-Could you be more concise and less verbose? (_But surely we don't want to say to not document the APIs_)

 [k8s-crd-versions]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions
 [k8s-api-change]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md